Battle of Baotou

-The Battle of Baotou (包头战役) was fought from 17 to 24 December 1939, in Suiyuan Province of the Republic of China, during the Second Sino-Japanese War.
+The Battle of Baotou (包头战役 baotou zhanyi) was fought from 17 to 24 December 1939 in Suiyuan Province, Republic of China as part of the Second Sino-Japanese War.
 Taking place in the Eighth War Area in Northern China, the engagement was part of the wider 1939–1940 Winter Offensive by the National Revolutionary Army.

-With the aim of delaying the Japanese southward advance, the battle began with a perimeter battle on December 17 and a subsequent siege of Baotou, during which half of the city was captured at one point, but ultimately, due to the arrival of Japanese reinforcements, and the purpose of attracting the attention of the Japanese army had been achieved, the Chinese army chose to withdraw of its own accord, and laid the groundwork for the Battle of Suixi, which was to follow.
+Aiming to delay the Japanese advance, initial fighting began on 17 December, leading to the siege of Baotou.
+During the siege up to half of the city was captured by the Chinese.
+However, with the arrival of Japanese reinforcements, the Chinese army withdrew.
+This battle laid the groundwork for the subsequent Western Suiyuan campaign.

 Background

-In order to cooperate with the operations in other war zones and to delay the progress of the Japanese forces in North China to the south, Fu Zuoyi decided to start this battle.

-Participating armies
+The battle was primarily a diversionary attack planned by Fu Zuoyi to relieve pressure on other sectors of the front.

+Armies

-Japanese Army
+The Imperial Japanese Army

+Japan had formed a Mongolian Garrison Corps on 8 January 1938 to protect the newly acquired regions along the Zhangjiakou-Datong-Baotou line.

-In December 1937, the Japanese began to form the "Mongolian Garrison Corps", which was formed on January 8, 1938.
-In addition, directly stationed in Baotou was the Cavalry Group Command of the Japanese Corps in Mongolia, headed by Lieutenant General Kojima Yoshizo.
-The unit had a cavalry artillery regiment under the command of Lieutenant Colonel Nagaru Kumagawa, a cavalry company, an independent tank team, a rapid-fire artillery unit, and also commanded two Mongolian army divisions as well as more than a hundred gendarmeries and spies.
-Also stationed at Guyang were Ogami Shigeru's Cavalry Brigade and the 8th Division of the Puppet Mongolian Army.
+Alongside this was a Cavalry Corps headquartered in Baotou and led by Lieutenant General Kojima Yoshizo.
+The force comprised a Horse Artillery Regiment under the command of Lieutenant Colonel Nagaru Kumagawa, a Cavalry Company, an Independent Tank Team, a rapid-fire Artillery Unit, and two Mongolian Army Divisions alongside more than a hundred gendarmes and partisans.

+Stationed nearby at Guyang was Ogami Shigeru's Cavalry Brigade and the 8th Division of the Mengjiang Army.

-In 1939, the Japanese army brought in Wang Ying to organize a “Suixi Autonomous Allied Army”, with him as the general-in-chief, and three cavalry divisions under the command of Chen Bingyi, Wang Biaozi, and Chang Ziyi, which were stationed in the area of Gongmiaozi in the Zhongtan area west of Baotou.
+Further to this was the Western Suiyuan Autonomous Allied Army commanded by Wang Ying.
+This force had been organised on orders of the Japanese in 1939.
+Three Cavalry Divisions under the command of Chen Bingyi, Wang Biaozi, and Chang Ziyi were stationed in the area of Gongmiaozi to the west of Baotou.

-National Government Army
+The National Revolutionary Army

-The main unit of the National Revolutionary Army in this battle was the 35th Army under Fu Zuoyi which had withdrawn from the Battle of Taiyuan.
-The 35th Army prior to the battle was established with the 73rd and 101st Divisions.
-The Army were later reorganized with the 73rd Division returning to Shanxi and the New 31st and New 32nd Divisions added to the Army.
+The offensive was centered around the 35th Army under Fu Zuoyi, veterans of the Battle of Taiyuan.
+The Army was initially composed of the 73rd and 101st Divisions.
+However, the 73rd was sent to Shanxi, replaced by the 31st and 32nd New Divisions.

-In addition, local units under Fu Zuoyi's jurisdiction included the 81st Army, the 6th Cavalry Army, and the 3rd New Cavalry Division, the 4th New Cavalry Division, the 5th New Brigade, the 6th New Brigade, and the Suiyuan Guerrilla Army.
+Supporting the 35th were local units of the 81st Army, the 6th Cavalry Army, the 3rd and 4th New Cavalry Divisions, the 5th and 6th New Brigades, as well as Guerrilla Forces.

 The battle

-Beginning stages
+Opening stages

 Fu Zuoyi's orders for the battle were as follows: